 The Red Chamber in the new Senate of Canada Building is covered in symbols of Canada.

 You have to see it to be-leaf it — because maple leaves abound in the Senate Chamber.
 Some are cast as glass panels.
 Others are etched into wall panels.
 Still more adorn the Chamber’s eye-catching carpet.

 Canadians have identified with the maple leaf even before there was a Canada.
 Its earliest use was in an 1806 editorial in Quebec City’s Le Canadien, which referred to the maple leaf as an emblem of francophone Canada.

 By 1867 — the year Canada was born — it had become a unifying symbol for English and French that captured the groundswell of patriotism sweeping the new Dominion.

-In 1965, a stylized 11-point version was adopted for the flag.
+In 1965, a stylized, 11-point version of the maple leaf was adopted for the flag.

 “The Senate is one of Canada’s most important institutions and the maple leaf is the country’s most cherished symbol.
 Both exemplify what is so distinct about Canada.
-Like the Senate, the maple leaf embodies the unity and diversity of the country,” Senator Tannas says.
+Like the Senate, the maple leaf embodies the unity and diversity of the country,” Senator Tannas said.

 An earlier version of this article was published on June 30, 2017.